 My goal is to provide new insights on scale insect life history evolution and phenotypic adaptation on plants by using both comparative and mechanistic approaches.

 After a Master’s degree at the Université Pierre et Marie Curie/Muséum National d’Histoire Naturelle in Paris, I moved to New York City to pursue a Ph.D. at the American Museum of Natural History.
-For four years, I worked at reconciling living and fossil scale insects, to provide an understanding of today’s diversity from a look at the past.
+For four years, I worked at reconciling living and fossil scale insects to provide an understanding of today’s diversity from a look into the past.

-In November 2013, I moved to Japan to initiate a project on hormonal regulation in scale insect metamorphosis at Nagoya University.
-There, I co-founded NUECRA to connect early career researchers within the University and with other local research institutions.
+In 2013, I moved to Japan and started a collaborative project on hormonal regulation in scale insect metamorphosis at Nagoya University.
+There, I founded NUECRA, an association that aimed to connect early career researchers within the University and with other local research institutions.

-After more than seven years out of Europe, I moved back with a Marie Curie Fellowship to work at the University of Edinburgh on the fascinating genetic system in scale insects: paternal genome elimination.
+After more than seven years outside Europe, I moved back for two years, with a Marie Curie Fellowship to work at the University of Edinburgh on the fascinating genetic system in scale insects: paternal genome elimination.

-If you are working on developing experimental techniques on scale insects or mealybugs, you can join the Mealybug team.
+Working on developing experimental techniques on scale insects or mealybugs?
+Join the Mealybug team!

 Learn about insects that don’t have emojis from my artwork on Instagram: @bugstolove